-A new Section for TDS has been introduced in the Union Budget 2022.
+The Union Budget 2022 introduced a new section for TDS.
 TDS under Section 194R relates to the deduction of tax on benefits or perquisites in respect of business and profession.
-This section has been mainly inserted to avoid misreporting of income that people are receiving in the form of any perks or other benefits in non-monetary form from the business or profession.
+The department mainly inserted this section to prevent the misreporting of income that individuals receive through perks or other non-monetary benefits from businesses or professions.

 Applicability of Section 194R